 Antidepressants—only during depressive episodes

-Treatment should prevent significant mood swings.
-It may take some time to find the best combination.
+Treatment should prevent major mood swings.
+It may take some time to find the best treatment plan.

-Psychotherapy is often an important part of the treatment plan.
-It can give patients and their families support and guidance.
+Psychotherapy can give patients and their families support and help with treatment plan.
 Therapy may include:

 Bipolar disorder.
 National Alliance on Mental Illness website.
 Available at: https://www.nami.org/Learn-More/Mental-Health-Conditions/Bipolar-Disorder.
-Updated August 2017.
-Accessed October 3, 2017.
+Accessed August 14, 2020.

 Bipolar disorder in adults.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/publications/bipolar-disorder/index.shtml.
-Updated November 2015.
-Accessed October 3, 2017.
+Accessed August 14, 2020.

-Last reviewed September 2018 by
+Last reviewed April 2021 by